-A must have if you intent to allow other people to ride your horse or you want to ride in public.
+A must-have if you intend to allow other people to ride your horse or you want to ride in public.
 It protects you if your horse injures somebody or damages somebody else’s property.
 If your horse is stabled at home then some homeowner policies will already cover you for this so it’s worth checking that first.

 Your horse is both a family member and an investment.
 Its protection will give you peace of mindNathan Garrett, senior underwriter James Allen Insurance

 What should I take into account when looking for horse insurance?